jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 \ket{\psi \psi} \rightarrow \ket{\psi 0}
 ```

-The no-cloning theorem implies that it is not possible to connect the output of one quantum gate to the input of two other gates, which is normal with classical logical gates.
+The no-cloning theorem implies that it is not possible to connect the output of one quantum gate to the input of two other gates, which is a normal occurence with classical logical gates.

 ## Quantum Circuits

 A quantum circuit is a network of quantum gates applied to a set of qubits.
 It can be described by a quantum circuit diagram or in a quantum programming language.
-Quantum circuit diagrams allow an intuitive level of understanding than equations.
+Quantum circuit diagrams allow a more intuitive level of understanding than equations.

 A quantum circuit has a fixed number of qubits, as required by unitarity and the no-cloning theorem.
 No qubits can be added to the circuit or deleted.
 Any extra qubits (known as *ancilla* qubits) that the computation needs must be included and initialized as part of the initial state.